GENI-NSF/geni-tools/README-stitching.txt

 necessary resources at each aggregate involved in the topology.

 '''Note''': This is complex functionality, relying on multiple services;
 expect problems.
-If issues arise, report them on the [GENI Users mailing list](https://groups.google.com/forum/#!forum/geni-users).
+If issues arise, report them on the [https://groups.google.com/forum/#!forum/geni-users GENI Users mailing list].
 See below for known limitations.

 Currently, GENI stitching creates point to point (not multipoint or